Understanding Cloud-Optimized GeoTIFF Structure

 if predictor < 2:

-results["warnings"].append("No horizontal predictor.
+results["warnings"].append("No predictor set.
 Compression efficiency may be low.")

 except Exception as e: